rishab-77/AI-103/README.md

 ## 📌 Project Status

-**Current Phase:** Architecture & Foundation
+**Current Phase:** Build (started September 18, 2026)

 This repository is under active development.
+Build window: Sept 18 – 23, 2026.
+Final presentations: Sept 24–25.

-The architecture described below represents the current agreed project direction.
-Some implementation details, Azure services, APIs, and agent boundaries may evolve as the architecture is validated.
+The architecture described below is deliberately scoped to what a 5-person team can build, integrate, test and explain within this window.
+It favors one well-implemented routing agent over multiple thin agent modules, and a small hand-verified evaluation set over a large automated one.

 Major architectural changes must be discussed with the team before implementation.